If you had breath for no more cheap papers than 99 words, what would they be?

 Nelson Mandela was one of the first I approached in 2004.
 I was given a free hand to choose his words, provided they would not be used for profit.
 Scilla Elworthy had just set up Peace Direct, a British charity supporting and publicising conflict resolution worldwide – a process built 300-360 on the power of words.
 Thanks to the generosity of all the contributors and to the efforts of Brendan Walsh and the team at DLT, the royalties of 99 pence from the sale of each book will go to Peace Direct.

 Seven years later, the collection is complete.
 If not for the patient collaboration and tireless support in every way of Janice Gardner, it might have taken another seven.
-I’m immensely grateful to her, to Claire de Boursac and Miriam Wandless for their onscreen work and to Margaret Busby for her encouragement, especially at the start.
+I’m immensely grateful to her, to Claire de Boursac structure of an autobiography and Miriam Wandless for their onscreen work and to Margaret Busby for her encouragement, especially at the start.
 I would also like to thank the friends, family and neighbours who have given their time to help me contact contributors and translate their words.

 The requesting and receiving of pieces has been a lifeline for me during a time of great change and uncertainty.
 Each arrival has been an unexpected birthday.
 This is a very personal anthology, but at the same time I’m hoping that the book will be a gift for anyone else who finds themselves, for whatever reason, lost for the words they need.